CHANNA MASALA

 • Pressure cook, washed, and drained Channa with 2 cups water and salt on high heat for 3 whistles and on medium heat for 15 minutes.

 • Heat a sauté pan on medium-high heat.
-When warm, add 4 Tbsp oil.
+When warm, add oil.
 When the oil is hot, add the chopped onions.
-Sauté for a few minutes, and when the onions start to brown a bit, add ginger-garlic paste and saute until well cooked and the paste starts to brown slightly.
+Sauté for a few minutes; when the onions start to brown, add garlic and saute until well cooked.

-• Put all the spice powders and stir well, then add the tomatoes, chopped coriander leaves, green chili, and sauté.
+• Add all the spice powders and stir well.
+Then add the tomatoes, chopped ginger, coriander leaves, green chili, and sauté.

 • Sauté till the masala cooks well, and the oil comes up.